uwcartlab/webmapping/Chapter02/readme.md

 Note that the code is neatly indented, similar to the nested structure of our HTML document.
 Everything within the `myfunc()` function is indented an extra tab to show that it is contained by the function.
 Again, while indentation is not required, keeping your code tidy makes it much more readable and easier to debug.
 JavaScript interprets either a semicolon or a line break as the end of a statement, but it is good to get in the habit of using semicolons so that if you ever minify your code (compress it to a single, continuous line without comments), you will not have to go back through and add the semicolons.

 A **method** is a function association with a particular object.
 In most cases, this is a built-in function that you can use in your code, though you can also write your own.
-Later on, you'll use programming libraries like Leaflet and D3, each of which has their own set of unique methods.
+Later on, you will use programming libraries like Leaflet and D3, each of which has their own set of unique methods.
 For now, JavaScript has a number of native methods for manipulating the DOM, all accessed through the `document` object.
 Rather than introducing them all one-by-one, we slowly introduce these methods by example in the chapter lessons.
 Our focus instead is on following the computational logic when calling these methods.
 Carefully read through and consider the Example 2.3 script:

 ###### Example 2.3: Creating an HTML table using JavaScript in _main.js_